 "It's been really good to just live in the community, as an ordinary premie, making friends with people.
 Being an O.T., or a member of the national staff, or a community director (Julie was Melbourne's community director for a couple of years) it's so easy for your relationship with people to get coloured by some idea - yours, or theirs - of that role.
 But that's really breaking down.
 Like on the way up from Melbourne we stopped in Canberra for a couple of days - it was almost like a holiday because Dick was very tired from travelling around.
 And rather than it being 'Oh Julie's here.
 Oh Julie, give us satsang,' everybody just dropped over, and had a cup of tea, and talked to each other … to each other, not just to me.

 "It's really coming around to that.
-To people realising that they have the potential, as much as anyone else, to experience Knowledge, to understand it's importance in their own lives, and to express it.
+To people realizing that they have the potential, as much as anyone else, to experience Knowledge, to understand it's importance in their own lives, and to express it.
 I can really see how, as Knowledge becomes more and more real to us, more and more integrated into our normal lives, we'll be able to propagate in a much more natural, less hyped-up manner.
 Because people will be able to see the benefits of meditation in premies who are living just like they are themselves, and will be able to find out what they need to prepare themselves, simply through contact with their premie friends.

 "Maharaj Ji has so much trust in us.
 He trusts us with his whole Mission.
 It really is amazing …"